UPDATE:

 Kathy Griffin is being censored for comments she made that were found offensive.
 She is quoted as saying “A lot of people come up here and thank Jesus for this award.
 I want you to know that no one had less to do with this award than Jesus."

 She went on to make some other comments but I found this one particularly interesting.
 Our culture is saturated with Christianity.
 There are those who would go so far as to say that America is a “God’s country”.
 I don’t follow this line of reasoning.
 Generally because I believe that God is far bigger than national boundaries.
-Also, considering the fact that I frequently leave and many times don’t wish to be a part of this country,
+Also, considering the fact that I frequently leave and many times don’t wish to be a part of this country, I find it hard to believe that an omniscient God would not rather choose the coast of Italy as a suitable place to call home.

 I mean, seriously.